Children Missing Education and Children in Education other than in Registered Schools

 Other Agencies

-Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the Inclusion / CME Officer in the local authority with any details they have of the child in question.
+Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the Pupil Tracking Officer in the local authority with any details they have of the child in question.
 If they have concerns about the welfare of the child they should refer to Children's Social Care.

-The Inclusion / CME Officer Inclusion / CME Officer should ensure through the Education Welfare Officer that reasonable enquiries are made - e.g. home visits, liaison with Children's Social Care and/or Housing - and notify the school if it appears that the child has moved out of the area.
+The Pupil Tracking Officer (or CME Officer) should ensure through the Education Welfare Officer that reasonable enquiries are made - e.g. home visits, liaison with Children's Social Care and/or Housing - and notify the school if it appears that the child has moved out of the area.

-If no information is forthcoming within 2 days, the Inclusion / CME Officer Inclusion / CME Officer should alert their manager, who should inform Children's Social Care and the Police in writing.
+If no information is forthcoming within 2 days, the Pupil Tracking Officer should alert their manager, who should inform Children's Social Care and the Police in writing.

 4. Protection and Action to be Taken

-Head teachers should inform the Inclusion / CME Officer and the child's social worker immediately if child who is Looked After or subject to a Child Protection Plan is missing.
+Head teachers should inform the Pupil Tracking Officer and the child's social worker immediately if child who is Looked After or subject to a Child Protection Plan is missing.

 In the following circumstances a referral to Children's Social Care and / or the Police should always be made promptly: